scalazone/monix/topics/monix-task-foundations/creationandexecution.md

 `Task[A]` represents a _specification_ for a computation that _after execution_ will produce either a value of type `A`, fail with an error, or potentially never terminate.
 In this context, a _computation_ represents any actions that we want to conduct as a part of our program.
 The actions can be anything from returning a value to performing the entire business logic of the application.
+The "laziness" of execution is a crucial difference between Monix `Task` and Scala's `Future` which starts running at the time of construction.

 We can create a `Task` using one of a variety of methods.